MasterIV/children-of-orion/data/combat/damage.md

 additional damage point.
 Every effect can only be used in one way.
 The actor can decide how to spend his effects.

+**Critical injuries:** Another way to spend effects is to inflict a critical wound.
+To do this the attacker has to spend effects equal to the crit-rating of his weapon.
+This number might be modified by weapong mods or talents.
+The critical injurie only applies when at least one damage penetrates the armor.
+If a character is suffering a critical injury he notes it and rolls on the crit & botch table.

 Applying the armor works similar.
 The defender rolls a number of d6 equal to his armor rating.
 The result of this roll is handled the same way the damage is determined.